 Graduate students begin by reviewing the Learning Guide which lists the requirements for the Learning Week.
 All texts, readings, cases and other supplemental materials are provided within the course itself with emphasis placed on teamwork and project-centered learning.
 Courses are taught in small class sections that foster a close sense of community; students work in teams to complete projects, write papers, analyze and document case studies, and prepare class presentations.

 Successful course completion depends on following the instructions and guidelines provided in each course syllabus.
 At the start of each term, students should read the syllabi and learning guides very carefully to fully understand the components and requirements of each of the courses in which they are enrolled.
-Course requirements include weekly readings, participation, peer assessment tasks, discussion forum responses, written assignments, portfolio and group activities, cases studies and final projects, and quizzes.
+Course requirements include weekly readings, participation, platform-based assessment tasks, discussion forum responses, written assignments, portfolio and online platform, cases studies and final projects, and quizzes.

 The Learning Guide shapes the learning experience for the entire week by providing a framework for directing students through the study material and tasks, including instructions on how to approach the weekly tasks.